 Diploma Policy

 With respect to conferment of an undergraduate degree by the Faculty, a Bachelor’s degree is awarded once a performance review has been conducted of the creative work submitted in the abovementioned major genres (instrumental duets, vocal music) and when in the fourth year, graduation has been certified after the music review committee of the department has conducted a review of the freely composed creative work of the student at the Sogakudo Concert Hall.
-Learning achievements are publicly presented following the performance of outstanding creative compositions, with chamber music works performed at the Old Sogakudo Concert Hall, and performance of orchestra works and graduation works by the Geidai Philharmonia held at the Sogakudo Concert Hall.
+Learning achievements are publicly presented following the performance of outstanding creative compositions, with chamber music works performed at the Old Sogakudo Concert Hall, and performance of orchestra works and graduation works by the Geidai Philharmonia Orchestra held at the Sogakudo Concert Hall.

 In the Master’s Program, acquisition and research related to the diverse modern composition styles and techniques is conducted and the Master’s degree is awarded once the completed creative work has been reviewed.